wfunk-lumeris/Covid/README.md

-# Lumeris' Open Source COVID-19 Predictive Analytics
+# Lumeris' Open Source COVID-19 Hospitalization Index

 ## Predicting likelihood of hospitalization during the pandemic

 #### Key points:
-#### 1. We created a simple predictive model that identifies patients at high risk of hospitalization due to existing conditions, who are also at risk for severe disease and death due to coronavirus infection.
+#### 1. We created a simple predictive model called the COVID-19 Hospitalization Index that identifies patients at high risk of hospitalization due to existing conditions, who are also at risk for severe disease and death due to coronavirus infection.
 #### 2. The code is available under an open source license and available free of charge.
-#### 3. The predictive model can be used with data from your EHR and/or from claims.
+#### 3. The Index can be used with data from your EHR and/or from claims.
 #### 4. It can be deployed within EHRs within about 60 minutes.
 #### 5. It does not predict hospitalizations perfectly, but testing shows that it is better than guessing and other methods known to us.
 #### 6. We will update the model as new data is available (signup for updates by emailing the word "updates" to info@lumeris.com).
-#### 7. The intended use of the model is to identify the highest risk patients in your population so you can plan engagement and interventions that address their medical and social risks, and potentially prevent hospitalizations.
+#### 7. The intended use of the COVID-19 Hospitalization Index is to identify the highest risk patients in your population so you can plan engagement and interventions that address their medical and social risks, and potentially prevent hospitalizations.

 We understand that you, your staff, and your community are under stress during this time and we wish to do our part to help you care for your sickest patients.
 We know that in some communities, PCPs and clinic staff are being **under-utilized or furloughed**; we see opportunities for those teams to support proactive management to keep people as healthy as possible and at home.
 This of course helps reduce constraints on valuable hospital beds and medical equipment including ventilators.

-Lumeris' COVID-19 response solution (summarized [here](https://www.lumeris.com/covid-19-response-solution/)) includes our COVID-19 predictive analytics program, and here we provide links to our code repository, and offer the actual COVID-19 predictive model for free within your own EHR.
-We have a freely-available open source predictive model that identifies patients at high risk of hospitalization due to existing conditions, who are also at risk for severe disease and death due to coronavirus infection.
+Lumeris' COVID-19 response solution (summarized [here](https://www.lumeris.com/covid-19-response-solution/)) includes our COVID-19 Hospitalization Index, our COVID-19 predictive analytics program, and here we provide links to our code repository, and offer the actual COVID-19 Hospitalization Index scoring model for free within your own EHR.
+We have a freely-available open source COVID-19 Hospitalization Index identifies patients at high risk of hospitalization due to existing conditions, who are also at risk for severe disease and death due to coronavirus infection.
 In addition, we are assessing the possibility of future updates that may include additional adverse events such as likelihood of ICU and death or other tools to aid with managing the COVID-19 crisis.

 Medical and/or non-medical staff (such as social workers) at private and public health systems, provider offices, and clinics can outreach to these high-risk people proactively.
 The engagement driven by these predictive analytics can be conducted via various channels including phone calls, text messages, telehealth, or messages via the EHR's patient portal.
 It is expected that through that engagement the staff can identify challenges the person may be facing that, if addressed, can reduce the likelihood of that person having an adverse event such as hospitalization and increase the likelihood that the person can remain at home sheltered-in-place.

 This proactive outreach can free up hospital bed capacity:  For example, given an organization whose proactive outreach to the predicted highest risk tier (top 1% highest risk) can reduce hospitalizations by 25%, **every 100 people proactively engaged will save 42 bed days/month.**

-The model accuracy isn’t perfect, but it’s better than what we’ve found published elsewhere.
+The accuracy of the COVID-19 Hospitalization Index isn’t perfect, but it’s better than what we’ve found published elsewhere.
 Using the same assumptions as above, a model built from criteria published March 11 in [The Lancet](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30566-3/fulltext) would save only 24 bed days/month.
 Finally, applying the same outreach assumptions but simply guessing would most likely only save around 3 bed days/month.

-The predictive models can be deployed within most EHR's population health platform including Cerner’s Millennium, Athena, eClinicalWorks, and Epic’s Healthy Planet.
+The Index can be deployed within most EHR's population health platform including Cerner’s Millennium, Athena, eClinicalWorks, and Epic’s Healthy Planet.
 In addition, this first model release has analytics that were simplified such that most authorized EHR users can enter the parameters; staff from the IT Department aren’t necessarily required.
 For most organizations, deployment should take less than 60 minutes.

 Of course proactive outreach driven by our predictive model won’t solve the entirety of the COVID-19 crisis, but we are hopeful that there is benefit to freeing up some beds.

 All of the information here including in the associated support pages, and on Github, is being made freely-available under our [open source license](https://github.com/Lumeris-Health/Covid/blob/master/LICENSE).

 ## Instructions
-**This model was purposely made to be simple to use a points system analogous to Weight Watchers so that it can be typed into most EHRs manually by a non-technical person.
-For example, the model variables and points can be typed directly into Epic's Healthy Planet to create a patient registry (as well as most any EHR that has a module for population health).
+**This COVID-19 Hospitalization Index was purposely made to be simple to use a points system analogous to Weight Watchers so that it can be typed into most EHRs manually by a non-technical person.
+For example, the variables and points can be typed directly into Epic's Healthy Planet to create a patient registry (as well as most any EHR that has a module for population health).
 For most organizations, deployment should take less than 60 minutes.
 A PDF that provides a brief overview and instructions, including the variables and points to create the registry in your EHR, is [here](https://github.com/Lumeris-Health/Covid/blob/master/INSTRUCTIONS.pdf).**

+**We created a Frequently Asked Questions (FAQs) repository which is available [here](https://github.com/Lumeris-Health/Covid/blob/master/FAQs.pdf).
+If you have other questions, feel free to ask them by sending an email to info@lumeris.com.**

 ## Detail
 ### Model 1.
 Predicting COVID-19 related hospitalizations

-This is a simple model with just [18 variables](https://github.com/Lumeris-Health/Covid/blob/master/modelParameters.csv) that performs well at predicting the likelihood of all-cause emergency hospitalizations in the next 90 days for people particularly susceptible to COVID-19.
+This is a simple algorithm with just [18 variables](https://github.com/Lumeris-Health/Covid/blob/master/modelParameters.csv) that performs well at predicting the likelihood of all-cause emergency hospitalizations in the next 90 days for people particularly susceptible to COVID-19.
 Emergency hospitalizations are defined as ED visits that are followed by an IP admission (the prediction is for ED visits that are followed by a discharge, not just standalone ED visits).
 It predicts the hospitalizations for people especially susceptible to COVID-19 based on the latest data published by the CDC [here](https://www.cdc.gov/coronavirus/2019-ncov/index.html) and in The Lancet [here](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30566-3/fulltext).

 ### Applicable Population

-Although the model was built on a small portion of the US population, in our judgment it can be applied to people of all ages (between 0 to 114 yo) and both males and females.
+Although the predictive model used to create the COVID-19 Hospitalization Index was built on a small portion of the US population, in our judgment it can be applied to people of all ages (between 0 to 114 yo) and both males and females.
 We have not tested it on data outside the US but believe it should be generally applicable internationally provided the use of ICD codes (we are happy to do further development on international data, please contact us at info@lumeris.com).

 The number of people in the validation dataset is 789k.
 Data is from January 2018 thru March 24, 2020.
 The demographics of the people utilized in the validation dataset are below: